-Extreme (or chronic) dryness in skin and around eyes can lower quality of life and may increase risks of eye problems or infections.
-Keep in mind poor diets, smoking, dehydration and lack of moisturizing can contribute to chronic dry skin.
+Extreme (or chronic) dryness of the skin around eyes can lower quality of life and may increase risks of eye problems or infections.
+Keep in mind poor diets, smoking, dehydration and lack of moisturizing can contribute to the chronic dry skin.

 Individuals with nutritional disorders should see a nutritionist if they seem not responding to treatments.
 If the symptoms persist it’s a high time to see an eye specialist.